 What Plantation Shutter Color Should Homeowners In Honolulu Use?11/04/2019Darren Wong Which Plantation Shutter Color Will Homeowners In Honolulu Use?
 Plantation shutters have been one of the more fashionable window treatments that homeowners in Honolulu get for their houses.
 Their enduring style complements many different design themes and easily prevents sun glare and heat loss from coming through your windows.
-The durability of a plantation shutter can also be a big bonus, especially when you have children or pets.
+The durability of a plantation shutter can also be a big bonus, and will pretty much outlast your current interior design.
 When there’s so many great aspects regarding these window coverings, the question isn’t if you should install shutters in your home.
 Instead, you should ask what color of plantation shutters will you pick?
 White Plantation Shutters Fit Every Style Just like crown molding, white is also the most accepted color of plantation shutters by far.
 It’s easy to see why -- white can work in a lot of interior themes.
 From wild wall colors to neutral decor, white window treatments can complement anything.
-And when you redo your preferences and redecorate, you can leave your white shutters in the windows, saving you both time and money.
+And when you redo your preferences and redecorate, you can leave your white shutters in the windows, because they’ll still look amazing.
 Those who choose white plantation shutters usually want them made from faux wood so they won’t yellow after install.
 Our Polywood® plantation shutters are available in three different shades of white and are backed by a lifetime warranty that guarantees the finish will never yellow, stain or fade.
-To clean, just wipe with a damp rag, which is much easier than any other window treatments.
+To clean, just wipe with a damp rag, and dirt and dust will come right off.
 Natural Wood Stains Can Accentuate Some Styles For some design schemes, a plantation shutter with a wood stain works best.
-A mahogany or cherry stain can be a somewhat limiting for outstanding design overhauls, but if you can match your plank floors or stained furniture, then perhaps you should consider wood plantation shutters.
+A mahogany or cherry stain can be a somewhat limiting for outstanding design overhauls, but if you can match your plank floors or stained furniture, then it might be the way to go.
 Wood stains can bring the room a more natural feeling, perfect if want a colonial or rustic style.
 A tried-and-true favorite is to go with real wood plantation shutters like our Ovation® shutters.
 They have a slew of stains that will work with most woods in your house.
 If you want an eco-friendly shutter, you could use a reclaimed wood shutter.
 These are great if you use a beach house or rustic farmhouse style in your rooms.
 Strong Colors Should Be Reserved For Other Types Of Window Treatments While you may paint your shutters in a strong color, you might want to reconsider.
 A bold color may seem ok now, but then you’ll be stuck with that color for the long haul.
 White and wood stains have are classics, but will the seafoam green or canary yellow shutter still look pretty 5, 10 or 15 years from now?
 You can alter your wall color fairly easily, but it may take a replacement window covering to change the color on your plantation shutter.
 If you are looking for color, you could use a store-bought accent curtain over your plantation shutter.
 By including a splash of color or pattern, you will show interest to your treatments without losing the practicality of a custom-made interior shutter.
 Then as your taste changes, you can retain the shutter and just replace the curtain -- or lose it altogether.
 Sunburst Can Help You Choose The Perfect Color Of Plantation Shutter Whether it’s white Polywood or a natural hardwood, Sunburst can find the perfect plantation shutters for your windows.
 Our reps are the premier experts in Honolulu and will drive to you and show you a variety of plantation shutter and window treatment samples.
 Just contact 808-797-2004 and arrange your in-home consultation today.